 60 years old and no retirement savings?
 Indeed, it’s true for some.
 That doesn’t mean the post-war generation has never saved for retirement.

 Somewhat surprisingly, that’s a higher percentage and a more relaxed attitude compared to other generations!
-Only 37% of Millennials agree with this opinion, while 40% of their parents think it’s OK to be retired and still pay off debts.
+Only 37% of millennials agree with this opinion, while 40% of their parents (Gen X) think it’s OK to be retired and still pay off debts.

 There were 34 million retired Boomers in total in 2019, and the figure keeps rising.
 Yet, that does not necessarily mean a Baby Boomer will retire when they turn the right age.

-One-third of Boomers are planning to retire when they’re 70, or perhaps avoid retirement fully.
+26% of Boomers are planning to retire when they’re 70, or perhaps avoid retirement entirely.

-22. Retirement crisis facts say 58% of retired people rely on downsizing or living on Social Security income if they run out of money.
+28. 58% of the retired demographics rely on downsizing or living on Social Security income if they run out of money.

 How much should I have saved for retirement by age 60?